Download the all-new Republic app:

 Advertisement

-Elsewhere, mood was less ebullient.
+Elsewhere, the mood was less ebullient.

 Sue Penn, a 58-year-old retiree from Herefordshire close to England’s border with Wales, came to London with dozens of people packed into a four-vehicle convoy.
 “I’m more politically aware than I’ve ever been before.
 And more angry,” she said as she marched toward Parliament.
 “I don’t think we can revoke or cancel Brexit.
-I think we should give people ar say.”
+I think we should give the people another say.”

 23:17 IST, October 19th 2019